The Mount Polley mining disaster was one of the worst environmental disasters in Canadian history.

 She claimed the mining company contravened the Environmental Management Act and Mines Act.

 But after reviewing her case, the B.C.
-Prosecution Services did not approve the charges.
+Prosecution Service did not approve the charges.

 “The province of B.C. should have allowed me to go ahead with my private charges against Mount Polley, but they didn’t,” said Sellars.